chevereto/v4-docs/developer/how-to/debug.md

 ## Configuring debug

+### Production

+Enable debug at [System > Debug Errors](https://v4-admin.chevereto.com/settings/system.html#debug-errors).
+Enabling this Chevereto will display the errors, but only to administrators.

+## Development

-Debug can be [configured](../../application/configuration/configuring.md) using [environment variables](../../application/configuration/environment.md#debug-variables).
+Debug can be also [configured](../../application/configuration/configuring.md) using [environment variables](../../application/configuration/environment.md#debug-variables).
+Beware when configuring debug this fashion as it will apply **to all users** of the system.

 ### Debug level